-Trump to call for end to 'political stalemate'
+Trump urges America to 'choose greatness'

 Latest Weather Blog

-Click here to watch the State of the Union address live on WBRZ+.

-WASHINGTON (AP) - President Donald Trump will call on Congress to "break decades of political stalemate" in Tuesday night's State of the Union speech.
+WASHINGTON (AP) - President Donald Trump, in concluding his State of the Union address, is urging Americans to "choose greatness."

-Trump will tell the American people that the country is "winning each and every day," but has "a moral duty to create an immigration system that protects the lives and jobs of our citizens."

-And he will accuse "wealthy politicians and donors" of pushing "for open borders while living their lives behind walls and gates and guards."
+Trump finished his 82-minute speech on an optimistic note, suggesting that "our biggest victories are still to come" and that "we have not yet begun to dream."
+And he urged the nation to not be "defined by our differences."

+But despite Trump's call for unity, much of his speech echoed his usual partisan talking points and the reaction to his address varied wildly among Democrats and Republicans.

 More News